Essential Amino Acids

 Upside Rationale

-Bioindividuality (4.0/5.0).
-Response varies heavily by baseline protein intake, age, training status, appetite, diet pattern, and illness burden.
-Older adults show anabolic resistance; Katsanos 2006 is the clearest leucine-threshold example.
-Vegans and low-protein travelers may notice more benefit than omnivores eating 1.6-2.2 g/kg/day.
-Immobilized users are complex: Drummond 2012 showed bed rest can blunt the EAA response in older adults, so EAAs help most when paired with movement, rehab, and enough calories.
+Bioindividuality.
+Essential amino acids respond very differently from person to person, which is both a strength and a planning challenge.
+Response swings with baseline protein intake, age, training status, appetite, diet pattern, and illness burden.
+Older adults show anabolic resistance, and the Katsanos 2006 leucine-threshold finding is the clearest example of why some people need enrichment to respond at all.
+Vegans and low-protein travelers may feel more from essential amino acids than omnivores already eating 1.6 to 2.2 g/kg/day.
+Immobilized users are complex, since Drummond 2012 showed bed rest can blunt the response, so essential amino acids help most when paired with movement, rehab, and enough calories.

 DimensionWeightScoreVisualWeighted